Ho-Ro/CPM-tools/mine/README.md

-# mine - get rid of those nasty mines!
+# mine &mdash; get rid of those nasty mines!
 ## What is this?
 `mine` is a simple text-based implementation of the ubiquitous `minesweeper` game.
 It is included in `tnylpo` as an unencumbered